twixlyhq/extensions/README.md

 ### `extension.field.onChange(cb): function`

-Calls the callback every time the value of the field is changed by an external event (e.g. when multiple editors are working on the same entry) or when `setValue()` is called.
+Calls the callback every time the value of the field is changed by an external event (e.g. when multiple editors are working on the same item) or when `setValue()` is called.

 The method returns a function you can call to stop listening to changes.